CALL FOR PAPERS

 Medium: In person conference

-Location: Lebensgarten Ecovillage in Germany
+Location: Lebensgarten Ecovillage, Steyerberg, Germany

-Proposal Submission Deadline: To be Confirmed
+Proposal Submission Deadline: November 1, 2025

 Academic paper (a 20-minute scholarly paper).